Creating Web Links

 To see a live demonstration of how screen readers present link text, watch this short Screen Reader Demo for Digital Accessibility from Mark Sutton, web services director at the University of California, San Francisco.

-Linking to non-HTML resources
+Linking to a document

 How to create web links in the CMS